Landcare NSW Council Members

 Steph is a business owner of a soil testing company based in Tamworth and has been nominated to represent Landcare in the North West for LNSW for her financial skills and business strategy experience.
 Steph has been involved with Landcare at all levels, both grass roots and the associated regional bodies.
-Her roles include Treasurer, Tamworth Urban Landcare (seven years), Treasurer or Secretary, Tamworth Regional Landcare Association (six years), Chair Sustainable North West (four years), current Chair and Treasurer New England-North West Landcare Network Chairs and she is now Secretary of Landcare NSW.
+Her roles include Treasurer, Tamworth Urban Landcare (seven years), Treasurer or Secretary, Tamworth Regional Landcare Association (six years), Chair Sustainable North West (four years), current Chair and Treasurer New England-North West Landcare Network Chairs (2015-2018) and National Landcare Network Board member (2018 to current).

 Mobile: 0428 625 502